gear-foundation/gear-wiki/docs/developing-contracts/state.md

 This has a number of advantages, for example, you will always be able to read the state even if the program changes (as long as the incoming or outgoing types have not changed).
 Or you are creating a service based on an already existing program and you need some of your own functions to get your own chanks of data from the state.

-To do this, we need to create an independent program and describe the necessary functions inside the `metawasm` trait.
+To do this, create an independent program and describe the necessary functions inside the `metawasm` trait.
 For example:

 ```rust
 // ...